cristijigau/hello-world/README.md

 My first repository on GitHub

 ## About me
-Hi, my name is Cristian and i am looking forward to become a professional Developer.
+Hi, my name is Cristian and I am looking forward to become a professional Developer.